 - 1. Basic RPAS Certificate Holder Direct Supervision options any MAAC member with a current and valid Basic RPAS certificate may perform RPIC duties as follows: - a. supervise a single non-certificate holder at a Basic site - b.
+Shall not supervise a group of other people regardless of any certificates. - c.
 Shall not supervise any other member in any "advanced scenario". - 2.
-Advanced RPAS Certificate Holder Direct Supervision options any MAAC member with a current and valid Advanced RPAS Certificate may perform RPIC duties as follows: - a. supervise a single non-certificate holder at any site or Basic scenario, - b. supervise up to 5 "Basic" Certificate holders in uncontrolled airspace advanced scenarios (above 400), as outlined in site rules. - 3.
-PPL+ with no RPAS Certificate Direct Supervision options any MAAC member with a current or expired PPL, may perform RPIC duties as follows: - a. supervise a single non-certificate holder at any Basic site, - b. supervise up to 5 Basic Certificate holders in uncontrolled airspace advanced scenario (above 400'), as outlined in Site rules.
+Advanced RPAS Certificate Holder Direct Supervision options any MAAC member with a current and valid Advanced RPAS Certificate may perform RPIC duties as follows: - a. supervise a single non-certificate holder at any site or Basic scenario, - b. supervise up to 5 "Basic" Certificate holders in uncontrolled airspace advanced scenarios (above 400'AGL), as outlined in site rules. - 3.
+PPL+ with no RPAS Certificate Direct Supervision options any MAAC member with a current or expired PPL, may perform RPIC duties as follows: - a. supervise a single non-certificate holder at any Basic site, - b. supervise up to 5 Basic Certificate holders in uncontrolled airspace advanced scenario (above 400'AGL), as outlined in site rules.